Student Life

 When you're a student, every dollar counts, and your time is even more precious as you start the job hunt.
 Picking the wrong English test can mean wasted money and a lower score that might hurt your chances when you're ready to apply for residency later.

-- Choose CELPIP if: You’ve spent the last two years writing essays on a laptop, you're used to Canadian accents from your professors, and you want a built-in spell-checker.
+- Choose CELPIP if: You've spent the last two years writing essays on a laptop, you're used to Canadian accents from your professors, and you want a built-in spell-checker (CELPIP-General).

-- Choose IELTS if: You prefer a face-to-face interview style and don't mind the "British/Australian" accents that sometimes pop up in the listening section.
+- Choose IELTS if: You prefer a face-to-face interview style and don't mind the British/Australian accents that sometimes pop up in the listening section—or your institution names IELTS explicitly.

-- The Student Verdict: Most graduates find CELPIP more "familiar" because the computer interface feels just like the platforms we use for college exams (like Brightspace or Canvas).
+- The student verdict: Many graduates find CELPIP more "familiar" because the computer interface feels closer to the platforms we use for college exams (like Brightspace or Canvas)—but your pathway and official score grid still win the argument.

 If you've spent your entire diploma or degree typing assignments, your "typing speed" is likely faster than your "handwriting speed."

-- CELPIP: It is 100% computer-based.
-You get a timer, a word counter, and the holy grail: Spell-check.
+- CELPIP: It is fully computer-based for General.
+You get a timer, a word counter, and for many candidates, spelling support in the writing interface matters when minutes are tight.

-- IELTS: While they have a computer version, many students still take the paper one.
-No spell-check.
-One typo in "Management" could cost you a point.
+- IELTS: Computer-delivered exists, but many students still take the paper test—no spell-check.
+One typo in "Management" can still sting when you're racing the clock.

 As students, we've spent years on Zoom calls and recorded video presentations.

 - CELPIP: You speak into a headset.
-It’s private, and there’s no one judging your body language.
+It's private, and there's no examiner across the table reading your body language.

-- IELTS: You sit across from an examiner.
-For some, this feels like a scary job interview.
-If you’re already stressed about finding work, you might not want that extra pressure.
+- IELTS: You often sit across from an examiner.
+For some, that feels like a high-stakes interview—on top of job-hunt stress.

-In college, you’ve heard the Canadian accent every day.
+In college, you've heard Canadian English every day.

-Even though you’re applying for a work permit now, most of us take these tests to get our Express Entry profile ready for the future.
-You want that CLB 9 or higher.
+Even though you're applying for a work permit now, most of us take these tests to get our Express Entry profile ready for the future.
+Many students aim for a CLB 9-style row or whatever their program actually requires—verify the live IRCC / program chart.

 |---|---|---|